 The living room presents a different challenge: large upholstered pieces that can't be disassembled, combined with fragile items that require careful packing before anything moves.

 Sofas — particularly sectionals — are often the heaviest piece in the house and the hardest to navigate through doorways.
 The standard technique is to stand them on end vertically, which reduces the footprint width significantly.
-Glass coffee tables and artwork require separate packing and should never be carried loose.
+Glass coffee tables and artwork require ate packing and should never be carried loose.

 Follow this comprehensive step-by-step guide on packing dining chairs to guarantee their safe transportation and arrival.